Gongchampou/mind-map-2/README.md

 Restart the dev server after adding env vars.

-## Usage
+## Usage (instruction)
-- **Sign In/Out**: Top‑right.
+- **Sign In(only)**: Top‑right.
 After signing in, your toolbar actions are enabled and your map is synced to Supabase.
+- **authentication**: Be sure to add you in the supabase authentication or invite your friend of uncomment the sign up in code line 180.
 - **Add Child**: Button “+ Child” or keys `A` / `+`.
 - **Edit**: Button “Edit” or `Ctrl+E`.
 - **Delete**: Button “Delete” or `Delete` / `Backspace`.